When you no longer feel like you

 When your hormones shift, your whole system feels it.

 The menopausal transition alters the hormonal environment that regulates emotional reactivity and stress response.
-When estrogen and progesterone fluctuate, the nervous system registers it before you can name what's happening.
-That's why the tools that used to work have stopped working.
+When estrogen and progesterone fluctuate, the nervous system registers the change before you can name what's happening.
+Researchers have been documenting these mechanisms for decades, and the science is more developed than most women have been told.